Dick Diver

 Dick Diver is an Australian four-piece indie pop band from Melbourne, Victoria (Australia).
 The band consists of Rupert Edwards (guitar) and Alistair McKay (guitar), Steph Hughes (drums) and Al Montfort (bass).
-It took its name from the character Dick Diver in the novel Tender Is The Night by F. Scott Fitzgerald.
+It took its name from the character Dick Diver in the novel Tender Is the Night by F. Scott Fitzgerald.

 Origins and development

 Dick Diver was formed in 2008, with guitarists Rupert Edwards and Alistair McKay, drummer Steph Hughes (Boomgates) and bassist Al Montfort (Total Control, UV Race, Lower Plenty et al.).
 The band have been one of the more successful products of the "New Melbourne Jangle" scene, gaining traction in Australia and overseas.
 They are also the unwilling pioneers of a joke genre called "dolewave".

 In 2009, Dick Diver released their debut EP, Arks Up.

 Their debut album, New Start Again, was listed on a number of year's end best-of polls, including from Mess and Noise.

 Dick Diver shared a vinyl single with one of Montfort's other bands Lower Plenty, as part of the 2013 singles club series for iconic US label Matador.

 Their 2013 album Calendar Days was named by The Guardian as the best Australian album of 2013, and the second best album by Mess and Noise.
 It appearing on best-of 2013 lists from the Sydney Morning Herald, The Music, Buzzfeed, Faster Louder, Beat, and The Finest Kiss.

+The band's final live performance was a Christmas show in December 2018; they reunited in mid-2025 ahead of a series of shows at the Thornbury Theatre in August.